 For more information about voting in Washington State, visit: http://www.sos.wa.gov/elections/voters.

-For still more information about Washington State government, including laws, bills, the legislative calendar, finding your voting district and legislators, and more, visit: http://leg.wa.gov
+For still more information about Washington State government, including laws, bills, the legislative calendar, finding your voting district or legislators, and more, visit: http://leg.wa.gov

 Voter Information